 The PAP program is open to students with a wide variety of disciplinary backgrounds.
 Most students enter with master’s or law degrees, but the program also admits students without graduate degrees, especially if they have substantial professional experience in fields related to public affairs and policy.

 Application for Admission

-- $50 application fee (no cash).
+- Non-refundable $65 application fee (no cash)

-- Official TOEFL scores if the applicant does not speak English as a native language and has not received a graduate or undergraduate degree in an English-speaking territory.
+- Official TOEFL scores if the applicant does not speak English as a native language and has not received a graduate or undergraduate degree in an English-speaking territory

-- Academic or policy-oriented writing sample.
+- A policy-oriented or academic writing sample.

 - Three recommendation letters from individuals familiar with the applicant's academic and/or professional capabilities.
 Preferably, two of the three letters should be from former instructors or from individuals with knowledge of your professional performance and potential.